sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     or old instance gets destroyed?

 (Blue Green deployment mechanics)
+-   When you reploy the pal-tracker, would there be any downtime?
 -   Anybody knows what “blue-green-deployment” is?
 -   Speaking of “blue-green deployment”, anybody can think of conceptual steps you would take in order to achieve it in PCF environment?